It feels like a lifetime ago since I bought that one way ticket to Australia, and if I had to do it all over again, I’d do it exactly the same.

 Sure, I’ve made some mistakes.
 I’ve made some big ones!
 But that’s how we learn.
 I’d wish I could say I’ve learned one thing every month, but let’s be honest—I’m too stubborn for that.
 So I’m going to give myself some leeway.

-After five years of traveling, these are 50 of the most important lessons I’ve learned.
+After nine years of traveling, these are 50 of the best travel tips I’ve learned.

 1. Count your dollars, but don’t pinch your pennies